-Philip Morris ČR a.s. has not taken any special measures against abuse of control by the main shareholder - Philip Morris Holland Holdings B.V.
+Philip Morris ČR a.s. did not take any special measures against abuse of control by the majority shareholder - Philip Morris Holland Holdings B.V.
 Philip Morris ČR a.s. uses statutory instruments against abuse of control and decisive influence of the controlling entity, in particular:

-- 1. the obligation to draw up a report on relations between the controlling entity and controlled entity and between controlled entity and entities controlled by the same controlling entity; - 2. equal treatment of all shareholders of Philip Morris ČR a.s; - 3. the prohibition of abuse of a majority of votes in Philip Morris ČR a.s; - 4. the obligation of the controlling entity to compensate for harm caused to Philip Morris ČR a.s; and - 5. the liability of statutory body of the controlling entity and Philip Morris ČR a.s.
+- the obligation to draw up a report on relations between the controlling entity and controlled entity and between the controlled entity and entities controlled by the same controlling entity; - equal treatment of all shareholders of Philip Morris ČR a.s.; - the prohibition of abuse of a majority of votes in Philip Morris ČR a.s.; - · the obligation of the controlling entity to compensate for harm caused to Philip Morris ČR a.s; and - the liability of members of the governing body of the controlling entity and Philip Morris ČR a.s.